tomas/mle/README.md

 Meta keys are supported, so you can also hit `Shift+Arrow Keys` to select text and then cut-and-paste it as you please.
 Last but not least, `eon` supports multi-cursor editing.
 To insert new cursors, either hit `Ctrl+Shift+Up/Down` or `Ctrl+Alt+Up/Down`.
 To cancel multi-cursor mode hit `Ctrl-D` or the `Esc` key.

 The reason why `eon` has two keybindings for a few things is because every terminal supports a different set of key combos.
 The officially list of supported terminals is currently xterm, urxvt (rxvt-unicode), mrxvt, xfce4-terminal and iTerm.
 Please don't try to use `eon` from within the default OSX terminal, as most key combos won't work so you won't get the full `eon` experience.
+If you really want to, then read below for a few configuration tips.

 ## Mouse mode

 If you want to disable the mouse mode you can toggle it by hitting `Alt-Backspace` or `Shift-Backspace`.
 This is useful if you want to copy or paste a chunk of text from or to another window in your session.

+## Setting up OSX Terminal

+Apple's official terminal doesn't handle two 'meta' keys simultaneously (like Ctrl or Alt + Shift) and by default doesn't event send even the basic escape sequences other terminals do.
+However you can change the latter so at least some of the key combinations will work.
+To do this, open up the app's Preferences pane and open the "Keyboard" tab within Settings.
+Tick the "Use option as meta key" checkbox, and then hit the Plus sign above to add the following:

+ - key: cursor up,    modifier: control, action: send string to shell --> \033Oa
+ - key: cursor down,  modifier: control, action: send string to shell --> \033Ob
+ - key: cursor right, modifier: control, action: send string to shell --> \033Oc
+ - key: cursor left,  modifier: control, action: send string to shell --> \033Ob

+ - key: cursor up,    modifier: shift,   action: send string to shell --> \033[a
+ - key: cursor down,  modifier: shift,   action: send string to shell --> \033[b
+ - key: cursor right, modifier: shift,   action: send string to shell --> \033[c
+ - key: cursor left,  modifier: shift,   action: send string to shell --> \033[b

+These will let you use Shift and Control + Arrow Keys.
+Note that you might have some of these combinations assigned to Mission Control functions (e.g. Move left a space).
+In this case you'll need to decide which one you'll want to keep.
+My suggestion is to remove them given that most of these commands can be accessed via mouse gestures.

 ## TODO